diogobernardino/RossDeckView/README.md

 Drop me a line at [@dfbernardino][2] if you found it useful, I will be happy to know about it.

 ### Motivation
-None of the available libraries seemed stable enough as well as one able to swipe up and down _if needed_.
-Also, and contrary to similar projects, I made the effort to fully decouple the view moving capabilities from the deck view itself.
-So in case one wants to make a view swipeable without necessarily having a deck/stack behind, he will get the job done just by using _FlingChief_ class.
+None of the available libraries seemed stable enough as well as able to swipe in all directions.
+Contrary to similar projects, I made the effort to fully decouple the view moving capabilities from the deck view itself.
+In case one wants to make a view swipeable without necessarily having a deck/stack behind, that can be done using the _FlingChief_ class.

 License